A great thumbnail won't save a bad video or blog post, BUT a bad thumbnail can ruin it.

 At scale, this can equate to thousands of additional views.

 If you're curious, the tool Nate is using above is called Thumbnail Blaster.
-I'll mention it again towards the end of this post.
+I'll mention it again toward the end of this post.

 Compress Your Thumbnails